stassa/thelma/README.md

    ?- [load].
    ```

+This should start the Swi-Prolog IDE and open the project source files in the
+editor, including `configuration.pl` used in the next step.
+It should also start
+the documentation server and open this README file in your browser.

 2. Edit the configuration file:

-   Open `configuration.pl` in your favourite text editor and set the name of the
+   Edit `configuration.pl` in the Swi-Prolog editor (or your favourite text
-   experiment file to `anbn.pl`:
+   editor) and set the name of the experiment file to `anbn.pl`:

    ```prolog
    experiment_file('data/anbn.pl',anbn).
    ```

-   Set appropriate upper limits for total clauses and invented clauses:
+   Also set appropriate upper limits for total clauses and invented clauses:

    ```prolog
    depth_limits(3,1).
    ```

-3. Recompile the project
+3. Recompile the project:

    ```prolog
    ?- make.
    ```

-4. Run a query:

-   Once `anbn.pl` is loaded as described above, you can run the following query
-   to train Thelma:
+4. Run the following query to train Thelma and print the results.

    ```prolog
    ?- experiment_data('S'/2,_Pos,_Neg,_BK,_MS), learn(_Pos,_Neg,_Prog), print_clauses(_Prog).